ONSdigital/dp-standards/REPOSITORY_STANDARDS.md

 ### README

 Every repository should have a README file in the root directory.

-This should include:
+For applications, this should include:

 - how to run the service locally, if applicable
 - details of environmental configuration
+- dependencies required to run in order to develop locally
+- where appropriate, a link to the docker-compose stack to run it with other services

+### Makefile

+Every repository should use a Makefile for running:

+- tests
+- builds
+- linters
+- running application

+Where possible, these should be consistent across applications / libraries.
+Some common targets include:

+- build
+- debug
+- lint
+- test
+- test-component

+### Dockerfile

+All applications should have local dockerfile for running in a local docker environment.
+The naming convention for this is `Dockerfile.local`.

 ## Permissions